 Since then it has been a wonderful whirlwind, providing carriage and wagon rides for weddings, holidays, and other special events all throughout New England.
 In 2015 we got our first shot at stardom on the big screen, appearing in the movie Buttons: A Christmas Tale, the story of a young orphan girl growing up in Victorian times.
-And this past year we even took our boys, Action and Mr. B, on the ferry to Martha’s Vineyard, and no one got sea sick!
+We even took our Standardbreds, Action and Mr. B, on the ferry to Martha’s Vineyard, and no one got sea sick!

 As years progressed, we have found that the horses are aging, and the events now include steeper hills.
 As a result, we have switched over to young draft horses that can climb hills easily.